anishreddy3/phdata-mle-solution/README.md

-# Deploying a Machine Learning model to predit Late Loan Payers by serving it as a REST API using Docker, FLask and Kubernetes
+# Deploying a Machine Learning model to predit Late Loan Payers by serving it as a REST API using Docker, Flask and Kubernetes

 ## Steps

 <p>1.
-Install docker<p>
+Install docker, flask and dependencies from the requirements.txt file<p>
 <p>2.
 Train the classification model and serialize the model using pickle by executing predict-late-payers-updated.py<p>
 <p>3.
 Run application.py to start the flask server and send POST requests to http://0.0.0.0:9999/ to get back predictions<p>
 <p>4.
 Create a docker file indicating all the steps needed to get the app running<p>